Swifterhtmler/Rikrary-JS-library/Documentation/readme.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](master/LICENSE.txt) file for details.
+This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details.

 # This is a documentation for rikrary js library